-The ISO will apply this Schedule separately for each RMR Generator operating under an RMR Agreement.
-For purposes of this Schedule, "RMR LSEs" are all the LSEs, including Transmission Owners, competitive LSEs and municipal systems, serving Load in the Load Zone or Subzone (as applicable) to which the charges and credits associated with an RMR Generator operating under an RMR Agreement are allocated.
+The ISO will apply this Schedule separately for each RMR Generator operating under an RMR Agreement and to each Generator operating as an Interim Service Provider.
+For purposes of this Schedule, "RMR LSEs" are all the LSEs, including Transmission Owners, competitive LSEs and municipal systems, serving Load in the Load Zone or Subzone (as applicable) to which the charges and credits associated with an RMR Generator operating under an RMR Agreement or a Generator operating as an Interim Service Provider are allocated.

 Section 6.14.2 establishes how credits and charges to RMR LSEs will be allocated and recovered.
-Section 6.14.3 establishes how the ISO will calculate and recover the RMR Charge applicable to each RMR Generator operating under an RMR Agreement.
+Section 6.14.3 establishes how the ISO will calculate and recover the RMR Charge applicable to each RMR Generator operating under an RMR Agreement or as an Interim Service Provider.
 The RMR Charge for a Billing Period may result in either a charge or a credit to the RMR LSEs.
 Sections 6.14.4 and 6.14.5 establish how the ISO will charge RMR LSEs any Performance Incentive payment or Availability Incentive payment owed to an RMR Generator with an RMR Agreement that contains an Availability and Performance Rate.
-Finally, Section 6.14.6 establishes how the ISO will allocate and credit to RMR LSEs any Capital Expenditure costs recovered from the RMR Generator by the ISO pursuant to Section 15.8.6 of Rate Schedule 8 to the Services Tariff.
+Finally, Section 6.14.7 establishes how the ISO will allocate and credit to RMR LSEs any Monthly Repayment Obligation recovered from a former RMR Generator and/or former Interim Service Provider by the ISO pursuant to Sections 15.8.7, 15.8.7.1 and 15.8.7.2 of Rate Schedule 8 to the Services Tariff.